by 2020 a dozen states or more will increase by at least 100% the number of low-income children reading proficiently at the end of third grade

 Improving parental engagement can help turn around the nation’s achievement problems.
 Study after study has demonstrated that reading well by the end of third grade is a critical milestone toward academic success, and ultimately, economic self-sufficiency.

-To help parents learn key things to do at story time, the Rollins Center for Language & Learning at the Atlanta Speech School has partnered with the Junior League of Atlanta to produce the complimentary video READ.
-In just five minutes, parents learn what they can do to make books come alive for their children and increase their learning: Repeat Books, Engage and Enjoy, Ask Questions, and Do More.
+The Rollins Center for Language & Learning at the Atlanta Speech School partnered with the Junior League of Atlanta to produce the complimentary video READ that emphasizes what parents can do to make books come alive for their children and increase their learning: Repeat Books, Engage and Enjoy, Ask Questions, and Do More.
 A two-page coaching sheet recaps the four steps, and provides more information on the research that is the basis for the READ strategy.
-This video is narrated by Justin Cook, a 2010 graduate of the Atlanta Speech School’s Wardlaw School, and is posted on the school’s website, atlantaspeechschool.org.